Information, Advice & Guidance

 Please click here to read about the online parent workshops being provided by Trafford Sunrise – Childrens Emotional Wellbeing and Support for parents.

-Click the links below to see the dates for June’s parent workshops
+Click the links below to see the dates for November and December’s parent workshops

 Mental Health Awareness Week 18-24 May 2020

 Click here for more information on Mental Health Week 2020